Homeopathy, or homeopathic medicine, is a philosophy and holistic health practice that is centered around the body’s ability to heal itself.

 5. Nux vomica

 This remedy is great for hangovers, digestive troubles, and general consumption.
-It originates from evergreen trees found in Northern Australia and Southeastern Asia and is considered to be the best remedy for symptoms associated with recreational or conventional drugs.
+It originates from evergreen trees found in Northern Australia and Southeastern Asia and is considered the best remedy for symptoms associated with recreational or conventional drugs.
 It can also be beneficial for back pain, stress, insomnia, and motion sickness.